ClickUp vs Trello: Complete Comparison (2026)

 ClickUp Brain is a paid AI add-on at $9/user/month (annual billing).
 It includes multi-model AI access (GPT, Gemini, Claude), AI writing, enterprise search across the workspace, and AI Super Credits.
 AI Autopilot ($28/user/month) adds AI agents, unlimited automations, AI Fields, AI task assignment, and image generation.

-The AI is capable but the cost adds up.
+Gotcha: Brain is billed per paid seat, not per actual AI user.
 A 10-person team on Business ($12/user) with Brain ($9/user) pays $210/month.
 With AI Autopilot, that jumps to $400/month.
+You cannot buy Brain for only the 3 team members who use it.

 - Trigger-condition-action automation builder